There is good evidence that reading self help books is highly effective. Here is a list of books for common difficultes.

 An inspiring and practical look at the paradoxes of human relationships; how we strive for independence, yet also feel lonely; desire closeness, but often feel disappointed.
 Helps to understand and address your own unhelpful patterns in relationships.
 There is also a companion title called The Intimacy and Solitude Self-therapy Book: developing inner strength, flexibility and choice with hundreds of therapeutic exercises to work on by yourself.

-Here is a list of mental health related apps
+- List of mental health related apps

 Inspirational real-life stories